rgb-archive/spec/01-contracts.md

 * `title`: Title of the asset contract
 * `description`: Description of the asset contract
 * `contract_url`: Unique url for the publication of the contract and the light-anchors
-* `issuance_utxo`: The UTXO which will be spent with a commitment to this contract to "deploy" it
+* `issuance_utxo`: The UTXO which will be spent in a transaction containing a  commitment to this contract to "deploy" it
 * `network`: The Bitcoin network in use (mainnet, testnet)
 * `total_supply`: Total supply in satoshi (1e-8)
 * `min_amount`: Minimum amount of tokens that can be transferred together, like a *dust limit*
 * `max_hops`: Maximum number of "hops" before the reissuance (can be set to `0xFFFFFFFF` to disable this feature)
-* `signatures`: Array of ECDSA signatures made with the public keys found in the `issuance_utxo`'s *scriptPubKey*
-* `tx_commitment_r `: Array of elliptic curve points necessary to verify the commitment to the contract in the signatures
 * `version`: 16-bit number representing version of the blueprint used

 ### Blueprints and versioning